Tosin17/inventory-app/README.md

-Inventory app for software and hardware work devices
+Inventory app for work related software and devices